Review: Pantheon Content Publisher Quality Assistant — Capabilities, Workflow Impact, and Governance Risks

 Publisherrights narrow and mapped to explicit teams/sites. - Use workflow states that require reviewer sign-off before publish.

-Without shared policy, one team treats AI text as draft assistance while another treats it as publish-ready.
+Without shared policy, one team treats AI-generated text as rough draft material requiring heavy editing while another team copies it straight to production.
+Both teams believe they're following "the process."

 Control: